SohniSwatantra/ai-product-evaluator-opus/NETLIFY_DEPLOYMENT.md

 ---

-## 🔐 Step 4: Configure GitHub Secrets
+## 🔐 Step 4: Configure GitHub Secrets (legacy)

+_Only needed if you still run the GitHub Actions workflow.
+Safe to skip with Async Workloads._

 Go to your GitHub repository → **Settings** → **Secrets and variables** → **Actions** → **New repository secret**